HackyExtensionsForZoomMeetings/BreakoutRoomsBotForZoomMeetings/README.md

 One breakout room assignment can be performed every 150ms for reliability reasons.
 If you are able to pre-assign users to a correct breakout room with the [pre-assign users to breakout room functionality][preassign], I suggest you do so.
 If the assignment throttle is hit, assignments are queued and will eventually complete.

 150ms was just a reasonable low value.
-They can be lowered by editing the source code around these location:
+No experimentation was done to arrive at it.
+It can be lowered by editing the source code around these location:

 * The throttling queue for requests
     * https://github.com/nelsonjchen/BreakoutRoomsBotForZoomMeetings/blob/f760f5fbb83f082a8ea7743ac23808874ad9be72/extension/BreakoutRoomBot.js#L277